General Information About The Area

 Cameron’s Winery, enjoy fruit wines, wine-tastings, and you’ll find their passion for wine is evident throughout the store; music, art, gifts, chees, and more.
 Now located in Northfield, Massachusetts.

-Antiques at Colony Mill (Keene), many dealers under one roof, 48 Emerald Street in Keene
+Colony Antiques (Keene), many dealers under one roof, 48 Emerald Street in Keene

 Downtown Keene, shopping, dining, galleries, and more

 Hannah Grimes Marketplace (Keene)